MichiganCOG/M-PACT/RAINPROJECT.md

 Uniform sampling of input

-RAIN v24 LSTM
+#### RAIN v24 LSTM

 Output: alpha = 1.0 (before negative exponent alpha = 0.0)

 Uniform sampling of input, alpha could have different values for various input videos but it is always 1.0.

-RAIN v24.1
+#### RAIN v24.1

-Output: alpha = IN PROGRESS
+Output: alpha = 1.0 (-0.0164)

+Output video is uniform sampling of 100 frames into 50 which means every alternate frame is picked up in the final outcome.